Skip to primary navigation Skip to content Skip to footer

 What We’ll See

-As we move into the heart of Cleveland Park, we’ll admire a diverse mix of architectural styles, from elegant Queen Anne mansions and cozy Arts and Crafts bungalows to midcentury landmarks like the William Slayton House, designed by I.M.
+Heading into the heart of Cleveland Park, we’ll admire an eclectic mix of architectural styles: turreted Queen Anne mansions, cozy Arts and Crafts bungalows, and midcentury landmarks like the William Slayton House, designed by renowned architect I.M.
 Pei.
-We’ll pause at the site of Grover Cleveland’s summer manor (now demolished) before wandering through bucolic Rosedale, a partially preserved colonial-era plantation featuring DC’s oldest surviving house.
-The tour concludes near McLean Gardens, formerly the estate of one of Washington’s wealthiest families and now a WWII-era residential development with its own intriguing and unusual backstory.
+We’ll pause at the former site of Grover Cleveland’s summer manor, Oak View (now lost to history), before wandering through Rosedale, a rare surviving piece of the neighborhood’s rural past and home to DC’s oldest standing house.
+Our walk ends near McLean Gardens—once a grand Gilded Age estate, later redeveloped into a WWII-era apartment complex with its own intriguing and unexpected backstory.

 Tour Highlights